numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 A main issue with the current dtype API is that datatypes are written as a single Python class with special instances for each of the actual datatypes.
-While this certainly has been a practical approach in implementing numerical datatypes, it does not allow to naturally split up logic:
-Functions, such as ``can_cast`` have explicit logic for each datatype.
+While this certainly has been a practical approach in implementing numerical datatypes, it does not allow to naturally split up logic.
+For example, functions such as ``can_cast`` have explicit logic for each datatype.
-This monolithic code structure means that user defined datatypes do not have the same capabilities as NumPy datatypes have.
+This monolithic code structure means that user-defined datatypes do not have the same capabilities as NumPy datatypes have.
 It also makes reasoning and modifying datatypes harder, since a modification of one datatype touches code involving others.
-As detailed in NEP 41, the desired general design is to create classes for each of the NumPy provided datatypes, meaning that ``np.dtype("float64")`` is an instance of a ``Float64`` class which is a subclass of ``np.dtype``.
+As detailed in NEP 41, the desired general design is to create classes for each of the NumPy-provided datatypes, meaning that ``np.dtype("float64")`` is an instance of a ``Float64`` class which is a subclass of ``np.dtype``.
 ``np.dtype[float64]`` will also be used to denote this class.
 This will allow moving all logic into special methods on the ``np.dtype`` subclasses.
-Making this ``DType`` class the single central concept to add support of new types to NumPy.
+This ``DType`` class would then serve as the central extension point  for adding new types to NumPy.

 This document proposes the new API for the datatypes itself.
-A second proposal NEP 42 details proposed changes to the universal functions.
+A second proposal NEP 43 details proposed changes to the universal functions.
 Note that only the implementation of both NEPs will provide the desired full functionality.